-- Decaf or regular coffee or espresso (organic and certified mold-free coffee is ideal – LifeBoost is excellent)
+- Decaf or regular coffee or espresso (organic and certified mycotoxin-free is ideal – LifeBoost or Purity are excellent)

-- Decaf or regular black or green tea
+- Decaf or regular black, green or white teas

-- A squirt of fresh lemon, lime, grapefruit juice or apple cider vinegar in water or seltzer
+- Add a squirt of fresh lemon, lime, grapefruit juice or apple cider vinegar to water or seltzer for variety

-- Coconut milk (unsweetened, canned, full fat, with no additives – such as Trader Joe’s or Let’s Do Organic)
+- Coconut milk or cream (unsweetened, canned, full fat, with no additives – such as Trader Joe’s or Let’s Do Organic)

 - Low carb organic wines, occasionally, in small quantities – Dry Farm Wines are the BEST!
 Check out their new low-alcohol wines, great for those who are sensitive to wine but would still like to enjoy some once in a while without feeling crappy the next day. 😊🍷

-But, in the beginning of transitioning to a healthier, cleaner WOE (way of eating), sweeteners can be used in small amounts to help ease the process!
-Just know that at any point, if you feel like you want to make faster progress, taking these out altogether will help.
+In the beginning of transitioning to a healthier, cleaner way of eating, sweeteners may be used in small amounts to help ease the process!
+Just know that at any point, if you feel like you want to make faster progress, taking these out altogether will improve your results.

 Best sweetener choices: